StrangeBeeCorp/docs/docs/Administration/entities-management/alert-status/add-edit-delete-alert-status.md

 To delete a custom Alert:

-1. On the Entities Management page, in the alert status tab, click the ellipsis(...) corresponding to the value you want to delete.
+1. On the Entities Management page, in the Alert status tab, click the ellipsis(...) corresponding to the value you want to delete.

 1. Click **Delete**.